 Emerging markets

-We expect more interest rate cuts in 2025, but rates will still be relatively high.
-A strong US dollar could lead to higher inflation in emerging markets, which means rates won’t drop as much as they might otherwise.
+We expect more interest rate cuts in 2025, but rates will still be relatively high because a strong US dollar could lead to higher inflation.
+Trade developments are likely to be a major focus throughout the year.

 Investment risk information